YMTel-org/HearSay/README.md

 docker-compose up -d --build
 ```

-4. From the root directory of MYTranslator, navigage to `/electron-frontend` and run the electron client with:
+4. From the root directory of HearSay, navigage to `/electron-frontend` and run the electron client with:

 ```
 cd electron-frontend/
 yarn electron:start
 ```

 Note: For online translation, you will need to generate your own Google Translate API key.
 Follow [this guide](https://support.cloudapplications.jp/faq/4329/?lang=en) to do so.
-Then, create a `.env` file in the root of MYTranslator with the following content:
+Then, create a `.env` file in the root of HearSay with the following content:

 ```
 REACT_APP_TRANSLATE_API_KEY={YOUR_KEY_HERE}